 Therefore, the majority of commercially produced soybean oil relies on a mechanical and solvent extraction process (3).

 This process extracts the edible oil from the soybeans, and the finished product is known as a ‘refined, bleached, and deodorized’ (RBD) oil.

-The entire production process is quite long and complex, but here is a quick summary of the primary steps:
+The entire production process is quite lengthy and complicated, but here is a quick summary of the primary steps:

 - First, the soybeans go through a mechanical press that uses heat and pressure to extract their oil.

-- After mechanical pressing, there is still residual oil left in the soybean meal, which is then extracted by soaking the soybean meal in a solvent called hexane.
+- After mechanical pressing, there is still residual oil left in the soybean meal, which is then extracted by soaking the soybean meal in a solvent (often hexane).
 The hexane then needs removing before the soybean oil can be sold, and this removal process uses steam and vacuums (4).